-24.1 General 24.1.1 The responsibilities and obligations arising from cabinetisation are set out under section 38 of the UCLL and UCLF Co-location General Terms.
-25 Relocation 25.1 Overview 25.1.1 This section outlines the circumstances in which Chorus can require the Access Seeker to relocate the Access Seeker Equipment and describes the procedure for relocation.
+24. Cabinetisatio on 24.1 24.1.1 Deleted section.
+Section held for consistency of section numbers.
+25. Relocation 25.1 Overview 25.1.1 This section outlines the circumstances in which Chorus can require the Access Seeker to relocate the Access Seeker Equipment and describes the procedure for relocation.
 25.2 Relocation 25.2.1 Where Chorus' Equipment supporting Regulated Services or Chorus building services infrastructure expansion necessitates it, Chorus may require the Access Seeker relocate the Access Seeker Equipment from its existing Footprint to a different Footprint.
 Chorus ensures that the relocation has no material impact on the operation or performance of the Access Seeker Equipment.
 25.2.2 Telecom's Equipment supporting Regulated Services or Chorus building services infrastructure expansion will only require the relocation of the Access Seeker Equipment if the technical requirements of the expansion are such that it must use space that either is: (a) wholly or partially occupied by the Access Seeker Equipment; or (b) in a position that would have a negative operational impact upon the Access Seeker Equipment.
 25.3 Relocation procedure 25.3.1 The procedure for relocating the Access Seeker Equipment is equivalent to the provisioning procedure under sections 12-17, save that: (a) Chorus must first give three calendar months' Notice to the Access Seeker that it will require the Access Seeker to relocate.
-Chorus' Notice must specify which Footprints will be relocated and when the relocation is required by; (b) the Access Seeker must acknowledge receiving Chorus' Notice and provide Chorus with any relevant requirements it has in relation to the relocation; (c) Chorus will then issue a relocation plan to the Access Seeker (which includes the proposed configuration and timeframe for the relocation as well as any temporary solutions required to ensure continuity of operation of the Access Seeker Equipment);

-- (d) the Access Seeker must then accept or amend the relocation plan on the same basis that it would a Quote.
-A relocation plan cannot be rejected; and - (e) the Access Seeker must then provide Chorus with a quote for its own costs and timeframes for the Access Seeker Build, relocation and installation.
+Chorus' Notice must specify which Footprints will be relocated and when the relocation is required by; (b) the Access Seeker must acknowledge receiving Chorus' Notice and provide Chorus with any relevant requirements it has in relation to the relocation; (c) Chorus will then issue a relocation plan to the Access Seeker (which includes the proposed configuration and timeframe for the relocation as well as any temporary solutions required to ensure continuity of operation of the Access Seeker Equipment); (d) the Access Seeker must then accept or amend the relocation plan on the same basis that it would a Quote.
+A relocation plan cannot be rejected; and (e) the Access Seeker must then provide Chorus with a quote for its own costs and timeframes for the Access Seeker Build, relocation and installation.
 Chorus may accept, amend or reject the Access Seeker's quote.
 Any amendment of the quote by Chorus will be dealt with on the same basis as a Quote under clause 16.2.
 Chorus is entitled to reject the quote and not proceed with the relocation.
-If Chorus rejects the quote it will become liable for the Access Seeker's reasonable costs incurred in preparing it. - 25.3.2 The remaining steps (Chorus Build, acceptance, hand over, the Access Seeker Build and Certificate of Compliance) are equivalent to the terms dealing with provisioning above.
+If Chorus rejects the quote it will become liable for the Access Seeker's reasonable costs incurred in preparing it.

+- 25.3.2 The remaining steps (Chorus Build, acceptance, hand over, the Access Seeker Build and Certificate of Compliance) are equivalent to the terms dealing with provisioning above.
 After the Access Seeker has issued a Certificate of Compliance it may invoice Chorus for the sum equal to its quote. - 25.3.3 The Access Seeker and Chorus will work closely with each other to facilitate the relocation procedure.
-In the event that Chorus and the Access Seeker cannot resolve a relocation issue, either may follow the Dispute resolution procedure under section 39 of the UCLL and UCLF Co-location General Terms.
+In the event that Chorus and the Access Seeker cannot resolve a relocation issue, either may follow the Dispute resolution procedure under section 37 of the UCLF Co-location General Terms.
 Any Dispute in relation to relocation is of a technical, operational or implementation nature and therefore, in the event of a Deadlock, must be resolved by expert determination.

-26 Termination
+26. Termination

-26.1.1 Chorus' rights to terminate supply of the UCLL and UCLF Colocation Service are set out under the UCLL and UCLF Colocation Access Terms and the UCLL and UCLF Colocation General Terms.
+26.1 General26.1.1Chorus' rights to terminate supply of the UCLF Co-location Service are set out under the UCLF Co-location Access Terms and the UCLF Colocation General Terms.